Menu

 OUTSIDE

 There is a large gravelled access drive to the rear.
-To the front of the property is an enclosed patio and lawned garden leading out into the old walled garden of the Estate.
-This extends into wider woodland and parkland with designated walks in the immediate area.
-A private tour of the Estate can be arranged directly with the owner to see more extensive and private areas of the Estate.
+To the front of the property is an enclosed patio and lawned garden.
+The property is surrounded by woodland and parkland with designated public footpaths in the immediate area.
+Please note the walled garden is private.

 There is ample private parking on the gravelled courtyard to the rear of the property.